6 Charitable Giving Strategies to Ease Your Tax Burden

 Sketch of money changing hands.

 Imagine you had a great year at work and received a huge bonus.
 You’d like to reduce taxable income by donating to charity.
-The problem is you don’t want to do it all at once.
+However, you don’t want to do it all at once.
 If you make a large gift, there will be notoriety and expectations of future gifts.

 That is precisely the type of situation that calls for a donor-advised fund.
 You put cash (or appreciated stock held long-term) into the fund today, take any tax savings immediately, and advise the fund to make grants to your chosen charities on your preferred timeline.

 But that’s just one possible scenario.
-For example, imagine you are 70, just sold a business, and typically give 10k to charity annually.
+For example, imagine you are age 70, just sold a business, and typically give 10k to charity annually.
 You could put $250,000 of your proceeds into a fund today, take the income tax deduction in the current tax year1, and continue that same rate of giving until you are 95 without budgeting another dime.
-Since the money is invested, your gifts will likely grow at or above inflation rates.
+Since the money resides in investments, your gifts will likely grow at or above inflation rates.

-I could go on, but you get the idea.
-Donor-advised funds allow you to take advantage of any tax benefits today while donating to charity over time.
+I could continue, but you get the idea.
+Donor-advised funds allow you to take advantage of potential tax benefits today while donating to charity over time.

 Image inviting people to download a checklist of things to consider when establishing charitable giving strategies.